pbishnupuri/wuxc/WUXC_LOGARUN.md

 Of course, we could always default to static HTML pages just to start.
 I'm getting pretty comfortable converting static HTML stuff into React Components; even if people aren't that comfortable building out everything in React, I would probably be able to convert stuff into the correct framework to make everything look clean.

 Prat: I would like to learn to use React since it got brought up in 2 interviews.
 We should not stick with default static HTML since it doesn't allow for us to learn as Nate and I already have experience with it from classes and such so we should work with something we can't learn in class.

+Nate: I did one assignment with React in 204 and would like more work with it.
+Agree to start with static HTML prob.

 ## Server-side